Sam Billings: Test cricketer

 Following an injury to Ben Foakes in May 2021, Billings was added to England's Test squad for the first time ahead of the series against New Zealand.
 He did not play in either of the matches in the series but in August was again added to England's Test squad, this time as wicket-keeper cover for the fourth Test against India.
 In September 2021, Billings was named in England's squad for the 2021 ICC Men's T20 World Cup.

 Billings made his Test debut for England in the final Test of the 2021–22 Ashes series.
-Following injuries to both of the side's wicket-keepers, Jos Buttler and Jonny Bairstow, Billings was added to the team as a replacement, having been playing in the Big Bash League for Sydney Thunder, driving more than 500 mi from Brisbane as a precaution against COVID-19.
+Following injuries to both of the team's wicket-keepers, Jos Buttler and Jonny Bairstow, Billings was added to the team as a replacement, having been playing in the Big Bash League for Sydney Thunder, driving more than 500 mi from Brisbane as a precaution against COVID-19.
 He made his debut at the Bellerive Oval in Hobart scoring 29 runs in England's first innings and taking five catches in Australia's second in a debut which was described as composed.
 After being "overlooked" for selection for England's ODI series against the Netherlands in June 2022, he was again called into the England Test team as a replacement, this time during a match against the touring New Zealanders after Ben Foakes had tested positive for COVID-19 during the match.
-Billings took Foakes' place as the side's wicket-keeper on the fourth day of the third Test of the series at Headingley.
+Billings took Foakes' place as the team's wicket-keeper on the fourth day of the third Test of the series at Headingley.
 He was retained in the Test squad for the single Test to be played at the start of July against India.
 This match had been postponed in September 2021 due to an outbreak of COVID-19 in the Indian squad.

-After missing out on selection for England's squad for the 2022 T20 World Cup in October 2022, Billings returned to the England ODI side for their series against Australia in November.
-He was the side's top-scorer in the second ODI of the series, showing "the necessary grit" to build an innings of 77 runs after England had lost early wickets.
+After missing out on selection for England's squad for the 2022 T20 World Cup in October 2022, Billings returned to the England ODI team for their series against Australia in November.
+He was the team's top-scorer in the second ODI of the series, showing "the necessary grit" to build an innings of 77 runs after England had lost early wickets.